Mregojos/Infrastructure-Automation-GCP/README.md

 ---
 ## Objective
-* To automate the creation and provision of GCP Services using Shell Scripting CLI and other IaC Tools
+* To automate the creation and provision of GCP Services using shell scripting, gcloud CLI and other IaC Tools

 ---
 ## Architecture Design